glugmvit/glugmvit.github.io/CONTRIBUTING.md

  2. Liquid template tags are used to execute loops and conditional statements and to output content.Liquid markup uses double curly braces to output content.
 The two common template tags are page.title and content(enclosed in double curly braces), which output the title and content of the blog post.Single curly braces and modules are used for conditionals and loops and for displaying includes.

- 3. Layouts of a page are templates that wrap around your content.There is no front matter to the HTML files,just content is replaced with content variable.You can add images to the _images folder and you can also make use of preprocessor support.Advanced features of Jekyll includes the concept of Data files(in YAML and JSON) form which can be used to store datasets.Collections can be used to define your own document types in Jekyll.
+ 3. Layouts of a page are templates that wrap around your content.There is no front matter to the HTML files,just content is replaced with content variable.You can add images to the _images folder and you can also make use of preprocessor support.
+Advanced features of Jekyll includes the concept of Data files(in YAML and JSON) form which can be used to store datasets.Collections can be used to define your own document types in Jekyll.

  To gain insight,you can refer to [Jekyll tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)